hildigerr/mobs/README.md

  - [MirceaKitsune](https://github.com/MirceaKitsune)

 ## Settings Options ##
+For each **animal** and **monster**, there is a setting for them to be *disabled*.
+They will not spawn if disabled, but will still be registered in case a world already has them.
+Any residual mobs that are disabled will be removed once the world is loaded again.
+Additionally, if a mob can be drawn with a 3D *mesh* or 2D *sprite* then there is an option to select which to use.

+There are also these additional setting options:
  - **Log level** primarily for debugging:
    - *disabled* by default
    - *barf* to send messages as chat broadcasts.